 I’ve always had shoes repaired but very little else up until a couple of year ago.
 Now I’ve bought replacement parts for our Miele hoover and Kenwood blender, had very good upholstery work carried out by Mia Upholstery in Rialto, Dublin 8 and had my leather bag restitched by high-end leather repair company Issac Jackman in Dublin 2.

 I also came across the Sneaker Surgery in Dublin on my travels.
 Haven’t used them myself but might be worth a shot if your trainers are in need of tender loving care.
 Another place appearing to take care of runners includes the Jervis Hub, in the Jervis Shopping Centre, Dublin 1.
+And an postal service is available from Just for Kicks

 The cycle clinic does call outs for bike repairs.